Serge Guilbaut, Joni Low, and Pan Wendt

 Lucy A. Suchman, two excerpts from her book Plans and Situated Actions: The Problem of Human-machine Communication

-The first addresses navigation -- as an example of different approaches, contrasting European style navigation, which begins with a plan, with Trukese navigation which begins with an objective; the second addresses interactivity, which she approaches from a anthropology/sociology point of view that might inspire conceptions of how narrative can be differently considered for "interactive artifacts".
+The first addresses navigation -- as an example of different approaches, contrasting European style navigation, which begins with a plan, with Trukese navigation which begins with an objective; the first addresses interactivity, which she approaches from a anthropology/sociology point of view that might inspire conceptions of how narrative can be differently considered for "interactive artifacts".

 Scott McCloud's "Time Frames" (from his book Understanding Comics: The Invisible Art)